-- 17.17 Where a supervisor allows the use of internal models to determine regulatory capital requirements, the supervisor requires the insurer to document the design, construction and governance of the internal model, including an outline of the rationale and assumptions underlying its methodology.
-The supervisor requires the documentation to be sufficient to demonstrate compliance with the regulatory validation requirements for internal models, including the statistical quality test, calibration test and use test outlined above. - 17.17.1 The insurer should document the design and construction of the internal model sufficient for a knowledgeable professional in the field to be able

-- to understand its design and construction.
-This documentation should include justifications for and details of the underlying methodology, assumptions and quantitative and financial bases, as well as information on the modelling criteria used to assess the level of capital needed. - 17.17.2 The insurer should also document, on an ongoing basis, the development of the model and any major changes, as well as instances where the model is shown to not perform effectively.
-Where there is reliance on an external vendor/supplier, the reliance should be documented along with an explanation of the appropriateness of the use of the external vendor/supplier. - 17.17.3 The insurer should document the results of the "statistical quality test", "calibration test" and "use test" conducted to enable the supervisor to assess the appropriateness of its internal model for regulatory capital purposes.
+- 17.17 Where the use of internal models to determine regulatory capital requirements is allowed, the supervisor requires the insurer to provide documentation that: - explains the design, construction and governance of the internal model, including an outline of the rationale and assumptions underlying its methodology; and - is sufficient to demonstrate compliance with the regulatory validation requirements for internal models, including the statistical quality test, calibration test and use test. - 17.17.1 The insurer should document the design and construction of the internal model sufficient for a knowledgeable professional in the field to be able to understand its design and construction.
+This documentation should include justifications for and details of the underlying methodology, assumptions and quantitative and financial bases, as well as information on the modelling criteria used to assess the level of the regulatory capital requirements. - 17.17.2 The insurer should document, on an ongoing basis, the development of and decisions on the model and any major changes, as well as instances where the model is shown to not perform effectively.
+Where there is reliance on an external party, the reliance should be documented along with an explanation of the appropriateness of the use of the external party. - 17.17.3 The insurer should document the results of the statistical quality test, calibration test and use test conducted to enable the supervisor to assess the appropriateness of its internal model for regulatory capital requirements purposes.